acrovato/pybench/README.md

-# bench_jit
+# pybench
-Benchmark of just-in-time compilation in Python
+Benchmark of Python codes.
+- jit: just-in-time compilation using Numba, JAX and PyTorch